lensesio/fast-data-dev/README.md

 #### Build Kafka-Connect clusters

-If you already have your Kafka brokers and ZKs infrastructure in place and you need to spin up a few Kafka-Connect clusters, check the [fast-data-connect-cluster](connect-cluster/)
+If you already have your Kafka brokers and ZKs infrastructure in place and you need to spin up a few Kafka-Connect clusters, check the [fast-data-connect-cluster](https://github.com/landoop/fast-data-connect-cluster), a spinoff of fast-data-dev aimed at running many connect clusters concurrently.

 In short, you can run a docker Kafka-Connect instance to join the connect-cluster with ID = `01` with: